A New Jersey (NJ) quitclaim deed allows a property owner (or grantor) to release their ownership rights to a purchaser (or grantee).

-A quitclaim deed is different from a warranty deed, which warrants to the purchaser that the property owner has (and is conveying) legal title to the property.
-Instead, a quitclaim deed releases only the rights the grantor has in the property.
-In other words, if a grantor co-owns the property with their spouse, a quitclaim deed will release the grantor’s interest, but won’t vest clear title in the purchaser without the spouse’s signature.
+Instead, a quitclaim deed releases whatever rights the grantor has in the property, if any.
+In other words, if a grantor co-owns the property with their spouse, a quitclaim deed will release the grantor’s interest but won’t vest clear title in the purchaser without the spouse’s signature.

 Quitclaim deeds are often misspelled or referred to as “quit claim” deeds or even “quick claim” deeds (which could be a reference to their simplicity but is still incorrect).

 Important Laws & Requirements

 The following are important laws and requirements for New Jersey quitclaim deeds.

 New Jersey Revised Statutes §§ 46:5-1 to 46:5-6

 If the quitclaim deed includes the words “release,” “remise, release and quitclaim,” or “grant and release,” the deed will be construed as though it said the grantor “grants and conveys” to the grantee.

 The grantor(s) must sign the document before a notary public, who will notarize it.
 See New Jersey Revised Statutes § 46:14-2.1.